-The investment returns detailed in this Memorandum are calculated over a ten (10) year period with the assumption that the Property is sold at the end of year 10.
+The investment returns detailed in this Memorandum are calculated over an eight (8) year period with the assumption that the Property is sold at the end of year 8.
 The Trustee will review the term on an ongoing basis and may shorten or extend the life of the Trust to endeavour to maximise the return to Unitholders.